 If you still want some more, there are more images and highlights on the episode reviews below.

-- How Not to Summon a Demon Lord (Discussion) – Fingerbang the Cat Loli, Save the World!
+- Discussion – Fingerbang the Cat Loli, Save the World!

 - Episode 1 – The Demon Lord Act